Jvsfarias/Jvsfarias/README.md

 ### Hi, iam João Victor and that's my profile!
 Hope you like it 👋

-- 🔭 I’m currently NOT working, although iam studying a lot!
+- 🔭 I’m currently working at Signove!
-- 🌱 I’m currently learning React
 - 📫 How to reach me: ... / by email!
 - ⚡ Facts about me: ... / I love to play piano!